 Once your child gets a sling, they may need some time, say a week, at home to rest.
 From the next week, the child should be able to attend school wearing a sling unless directed otherwise by their doctor (14).

-A collarbone fracture can be painful for children, but the good thing is it can be healed easily with proper care and medical support.
+A broken collarbone in children can be painful, but the good thing is it can be healed easily with proper care and orthopedic support.
 Educate your child about all the dos and don’ts while recovering from the injury.
 It is vital to allow the time dedicated to the healing process of the fracture before resuming any strenuous activities.
 Also, make sure your child follows all preventive measures to avoid future risks of any fractures.

 - Matthew Pecci and Jeffrey B Kreher; (2008); Clavicle fractures.